 A post-doctoral level Programme for physicists, chemists, mathematicians, statisticians, engineers, computer scientists and similar, seeking training to become leaders in Quantitative Biomedicine.

-The XDF Programme partners the School of Informatics with the MRC Institute of Genetics & Molecular Medicine to train genuinely cross-disciplinary researchers.
+The XDF Programme partners the School of Informatics with the Institute of Genetics and Cancer to train genuinely cross-disciplinary researchers.

 Biomedical data have already attained a scale, diversity and potential that are unprecedented.

 Tutorials, books, courses and other educational resources.

 Scientific events, social meetups, projects, publications and more.

 Led by a board of Directors who will provide Fellows with diverse perspectives.

 Interdisciplinarity and innovation lies at the heart of the University.